-3. Keep prints stored flat, in acid-free folders which are larger then the print to be stored.
+3. Keep prints stored flat, in acid-free folders which are larger than the print to be stored.
 Store in a cool, dry environment, and keep interleaved with acid-free tissue paper.

 4. If you are going to be sending a print with a courier or in the mail, refer to our packing procedures and carefully follow the step-by-step instructions.
 Any prints sent to The Artists' Press packaged in a way that does not follow these guidelines, and arrives damaged, will be the responsibility of the person who packed it, and not the courier company!

 5. If you need to write things down while working with prints, use a pencil not a ballpoint pen, as accidental pencil marks can be erased, but ink cannot.

 6. Never put a drink, of any kind, in any container on the same surface as where you are working.
 Accidents happen far too easily, a splash of coffee happens in an instant and cannot be removed in an instant, if ever.